Ministry of Transportation Engineering Development Program

 - help to assess environmental impacts

-- assist in acquiring and managing consultants for the ministry including:
+- support the ministry in acquiring and managing consultants by:

 - evaluating proposals

-- assessing whether they are adhering to the requirements of the assignment
+- assessing whether they are meeting the requirements of the assignment

-- prepare a variety of preliminary reports, correspondence and presentations for projects related to engineering or transportation systems planning
+- prepare preliminary reports, correspondence and presentations for projects related to engineering or transportation systems planning

 Traffic

-- You may: collect data, participating in investigations and preparing traffic operations reports on specific areas of a highway
+- collect data, participating in investigations and preparing traffic operations reports on specific areas of a highway

 - prioritize improvements and carry out capacity and collision analyses to identify locations of concern